 How to Make Rocks

-- You will need paint, the non-toxic acrylic paint or spray paint are the best because they help prepare the rocks to be wrote on with paint pens.
+- You will need paint.
+The non-toxic acrylic paint or spray paint are the best because they help prepare the rocks to be wrote on with paint pens.
 So have girls paint their rocks and then if they want to write something on them make sure to have Sharpie Oil Base paint pens because they are the best.

 - When the painting is done add a sealant to your rock such as Modge Podge or clear acrylic spray to prevent it from fading when outside.
 Please make sure your paint is dry before applying the sealant.

-Get Your Inspiration
+Get Your Kindness Rock Project Inspiration

 After I found that rock in the park I went home and started searching Pinterest for inspiration to make my own.
 I created a Pinterest board that will help you get your creative juices flowing as well.
-Click here

-Kindness Rocks Fun Patch
+Kindness Rock Project Fun Patch

-Another Leader’s Experience
+Another Leader’s Kindness Rock Project Experience

 “We painted rocks as part of a SU Encampment and gave the girls instructions to paint something Girl Scouts related and then added to the back of each page to post at “GSSD Rocks!” on Facebook and to rehide (with the approve of our Council, of course).
-The girls then got to hide them around the Girl Scout camp grounds (again with approval) and it’s been awesome to see the posts.
-We are going to another local Girl Scout camp later this year and we’re hoping to find some rocks there or maybe leave a few.”
+The girls then got to hide them around the Scout camp grounds (again with approval) and it’s been awesome to see the posts.
+We are going to another local Scout camp later this year and we’re hoping to find some rocks there or maybe leave a few.”
 Shannon Thornton

 What else can I do?